LuisPalacios/rara-avis/experiments/01-rara-avis-game/README.md

 1. **Local LLMs are capable**: A quantized 30B model can generate functional game code in seconds
 2. **Iterative prompting works**: Initial output had bugs, but follow-up prompts fixed them quickly
 3. **No external assets needed**: Procedural graphics are good enough for prototypes
-4. **LM Studio Chat is sufficient**: No need for complex IDE integrations for simple projects
+4. **LM Studio Chat is sufficient**: No need for complex IDE integrations for simple projects.